salonii007/salonii007/README.md

     I vibe with <em>clean design</em>, <em>logical flow</em>, and building stuff that actually makes sense (and looks good too).<br>
     I bring both tech brains and a creative soul to the table💫 <br><br>
     <span style="font-style: italic;">Ps: Every bug has a story (and a fix!)</span><br>
-    <span style="font-style: italic;">Forever ready to code, collab, and cook up ideas that actually do something cool❤️</span>
+    <span style="font-style: italic;">Forever ready to code, collab, and cook up ideas that do something cool❤️</span>
   </p>
 </div>